geekxflood/alertmanager-notifications-forwarder/README.md

 AMnF will forward any alert notification from an AlertManager.

-It use a redis instance to be mindfull if the alert as already been sent or not.
+It uses a Redis instance to be mindful if the alert has already been sent or not.

-It will also mind if the alert has been resolved and will delete the alert from the redis instance after a certain amount of time.
+It will also mind if the alert has been resolved and will delete the alert from the Redis instance after a certain amount of time.

 ## Vectors